 PROGRAM LEVEL STUDENT LEARNING OUTCOMES:

-- Develop awareness of and skills in intentional teaching consistent with developmentally appropriate practices.
+- Demonstrate awareness of and skills in intentional teaching consistent with developmentally appropriate practices.